AppStateESS/phpwebsite/convert/readme.txt

 When you are satified with the results, you may want to move the convert directory elsewhere, remove read priviledges, or delete it entirely.

+You must installed phpwebsite 1.0 successfully _before_ attempting to convert modules.
+Make sure the modules you are trying to convert have been installed on the new version.